Interactive Visual Reasoning under Uncertainty: Experiment

-With pixel-input \ac{rl} agents reaching only random-level performance, we analyze the best symbolic model (\ie, search-based naive agent) and the best symbol-input \ac{rl} model (\ie, \ac{ddpg}-FF). \cref{fig:steps_and_cnt} shows the number of steps the agents take to successfully solve a problem and the number of objects proposed at each time step in the $10^4$ random test episodes.
-The search-based method makes reasonable choices at each step and as the information collected amounts, the problem-solving rate becomes increasingly higher.
-The \ac{ddpg}-FF agent's performance is not intuitive; most of the problems are solved with a few number of steps or nearly exercise all time steps.
-We also note that the model can only solve problems with a simple setup (only a few objects in the context panels and most are non-Blickets) in a few steps and consistently selects around 4 to 5 objects to test at earlier steps in the process but starts to wildly pick more objects towards the end.
-Combining the analysis from the number of steps it takes to solve the problem, we believe that the agent in the early steps learns to use a simpler strategy to solve the problem but becomes increasingly confused as ineffective evidence mounts towards the end, showing very limited scientific thinking ability.
+\paragraph{Distribution of Steps} The symbolic version of \ac{env} is considered a diagnostic tool and an upper bound for pixel \ac{env}.
+With pixel-input \ac{rl} agents reaching only random-level performance, we analyze the best heuristic model (\ie, Search-based Naive agent) and the best symbol-input \ac{rl} model (\ie, \ac{ddpg}-Re). \cref{fig:steps_and_cnt} shows the distribution of steps the agents take to successfully solve a problem and the number of objects proposed at each time step in the $10^4$ random test episodes.
+We also plot the number of objects the \ac{ddpg}-Re agent proposes at each time step.
+The search-based method makes reasonable trials with the naive strategy at each step, and as the information collected amounts, more episodes are solved. \ac{rl} agents also have learned specific exploration strategies to reduce uncertainty, although not as perfect as humans: more flexible and diverse actions are observed in Steps 5-7, and more episodes are solved in these steps.
+On the other hand, \ac{ddpg}-Re agent might have learned data bias as it directly solves a certain number of episodes without interaction.
+For its trial policy, the \ac{ddpg}-Re agent consistently selects around 3 to 5 objects to test at earlier steps in the process and picks fewer objects towards the end.
+Combining the analysis, we find the agent in the early steps learns to use a mixed strategy even less effectively than the naive trial, showing very limited ability in actively reasoning under uncertainty.